paulroetzer/paulroetzer.github.io/_posts/2024-01-15-how-to-use-fastdog.md

 ### 🤓 More Advanced

 Further settings of the solver can be tweaked to extract more performance and thus faster solver times for your specific problem.
-If you have many of the same problem instances you might want to consider [DODGE Train](https://arxiv.org/abs/2205.11638) to tweak internal parameters through graph neural networks for even better quality solutions..
+If you have many of the same problem instances you might want to consider [DODGE Train](https://arxiv.org/abs/2205.11638) to tweak internal parameters through graph neural networks for even better quality solutions.
 Currently available parameters are:
 ```python
 # More general options